 This cat goes out little and has little energy expenditure.
 It is, therefore, necessary to monitor your diet to avoid excessive weight gain and problems related to obesity.

 Note: several small balanced daily rations are more appropriate than a single meal.

 Premium croquettes or homemade food?
 Ask your veterinarian for advice on how to alternate.

-Warning: always leave a full bowl of clear water to reduce the risk of certain urinary diseases.
+Warning: always leave a bowl of clear water to reduce the risk of certain urinary diseases.

 Ragdoll diseases: urinary diseases

-The Ragdoll is renowned for its solid constitution but it can encounter certain health problems.
-This breed of cat can suffer from urinary stones or more simply, urinary inflammation.
+The Ragdoll is renowned for his solid constitution, but he can encounter specific health problems.
+This cat can suffer from urinary stones or, more simply, urinary inflammation.

 Other Ragdoll Diseases